At the end of this activity, you will be able to:

 boulder_precip data in the next lesson!

-Question: What happens when we create a vector that contains both numbers and character values?
+Question: What happens when you create a vector that contains both numbers and character values?
 Give it a try and write down the answer.

 Question: What will happen in each of these examples? (hint: use